benjaminhansen/nws-php/readme.md

 ** Sometimes, you may not want to use the cache at all, so this allows it to be toggled on/off.
 */
 $api->useCache();
-// $api->useCache(lifetime: 3600, driver: 'Files'); // override the default cache lifetime and/or driver, if necessary
+// $api->useCache(lifetime: 3600, driver: 'Files'); // override the default cache lifetime seconds and/or storage driver, if necessary

 /*